-Allow everything to simmer together until the potatoes get fork tender. *Note – the time this will take is totally dependent on the amount of food and water you’re using.
+Allow everything to simmer together until the potatoes are fork-tender. *Note – the time this will take is totally dependent on the amount of food and water you’re using.

 Lastly, add in the clams and shrimp and continue cooking until the shrimp are pink and opaque and the clams have opened fully.

-Lift to drain the strainer basket and carefully and slowly (because you don’t want any of that steaming hot food to fall off the table and onto your dog) pour the contents of the pot out onto a newspaper-covered table. 😉
+Lift to drain the strainer basket and carefully and slowly (because you don’t want any of that steaming hot food to fall off the table and onto your dog whose anxiously waiting for that very thing to happen), pour the contents of the pot out onto a newspaper-covered table. 😉

 Here are a few photos of family and food from that day that I hope you enjoy:

 How long did it take to cook 25 pounds of food over an open fire

 We started cooking our boil at approximately 2 pm in the afternoon and at roughly 6 pm, just as the sun was starting to set, we all sat down to eat.

 I would say we probably had about 25 or more pounds of food, not including the pasta salad my mom brought, the garlic bread my sister brought and the 3 pies my brother and sister-in-law brought.

 This was by far one of the most glorious days I’ve experienced in a long time.